benbodhi/clank/README.md

 ## Acknowledgments

-- Built for the Base ecosystem
+Built for the Base ecosystem
+- We love Base
-- We love Clanker
+- We love Clanker & Larry
+- We love Warpcast
+- We love Discord

+**We is just me btw*

+Powered By:
-- Uses ethers.js v6 for blockchain interaction
+- Ethers.js v6 for blockchain interaction
-- Powered by Discord.js for Discord integration
+- Discord.js for Discord integration
+- Warpcast API for Farcaster data
+- Winston for structured logging
+- Alchemy for WebSocket provider
+- MEE6 for role management integration
+- Uniswap V3 for trading interface
+- Photon for faster trading interface
+- Dexscreener for market data links
+- Basescan & Etherscan for blockchain explorer links